psy0rz/zfs_autobackup/README.md

-# ZFS autobackup v3 - TEST VERSION
+# ZFS autobackup

 ## New in v3

 * Complete rewrite, cleaner object oriented code.
 * Python 3 and 2 support.
+* Installable via pip.
 * Backwards compatible with your current backups and parameters.
 * Progressive thinning (via a destroy schedule. default schedule should be fine for most people)
 * Cleaner output, with optional color support (pip install colorama).